albertony/libf2c/README.md

 ## Changelog

-See <http://www.netlib.org/f2c/changes> for history of changes in the netlib f2c source, and run `f2c.exe --version` on an existing build to see which version it was built from.
+See <http://www.netlib.org/f2c/changes> for history of changes in the netlib f2c source, and if you have the translator program run `f2c.exe --version` to see which version it was built from.

 12 Jan 2022
-- Updated to latest version of netlib f2c source, version 20210928 (but no relevant changes).
+- Updated to latest version of netlib f2c source, version 20210928 (but it did not include any relevant changes for libf2c).
 - Released as version 1.1, with release builds of libf2c.lib in 32-bit
 and 64-bit using Visual Studio 2022 / Visual C++ 14.3.